siddharthtpatel/Amazon-Stock-Data-Analysis/README.md

 The dataset is available on kaggle, the file used in this project is csv file containing the data of Amazon Stock prices from 1997 to 2020.

 ## About the Data
+The data has 7 columns of data from 1997 to July 2020
   > - Date - in format: yy-mm-dd
   > - Open - the price of the stock at market open
   > - High - Highest price reached in the day